-In contrast, growth in top emerging economies slowed over the past year.
-The economies of BRICS (Brazil, Russia, India, China and South Africa) and MINT (Mexico, Indonesia, Nigeria and Turkey) grew at 5.2% and 3.4%, respectively, marking a decrease from 2013 levels of 5.6% and 3.5%.
-Combined growth for BRICS and MINT fell below 5% in 2014, a departure from the recent 6% annual growth trend which lasted from 2010 to 2013.
-Within BRICS, all economies but India experienced slower growth than in 2013.
+In contrast, growth in the top emerging economies slowed over the past year.
+The Economist Intelligence Unit estimates that the economies of BRICS (Brazil, Russia, India, China and South Africa) grew at 4.3%, marking a decrease from 2014 levels of 5.4%.
+Within BRICS, India showed higher growth in 2015 compared with 2014, while all other economies showed slower growth.

-In terms of attracting foreign investments, India continues to face competition from other emerging economies with prospects for strong growth, including South Africa and Nigeria.
-That said, India boasts strong GDP growth, a vibrant entrepreneurship ecosystem and a positive future outlook, making it one of the most attractive of the emerging economies for PE investments in 2015.
+In terms of attracting PE investments, India remains the most attractive market in Asia-Pacific, followed closely by China.
+India boasts strong GDP growth, a vibrant entrepreneurship ecosystem and a positive outlook, making it one of the most attractive of the emerging economies for PE investments in 2016.

-Deal volume in India grew by 14%, fuelled predominantly by the consumer technology sector.
-Deal value rose 28% from the prior year, driven by the consumer technology sector; the banking, financial services and insurance (BFSI) sector; and the real estate sector.
+Deal volume in India grew by 31%, driven by the consumer technology sector; the banking, financial services and insurance (BFSI) sector; and the real estate sector.

 Portfolio management and exits